sachamasry/klepsidra/README.md

 ## To do

 - Make form dynamic: changing start or end times must recalculate durations
-- Explore defining custom durations and recalculating durations in terms of new time blocks
 - Rename 'reporting duration' and 'reporting duration time unit' fields to 'invoicing'?
 - Add checkbox determining whether time is billable?
 - Resize datetime, duration and duration unit controls to more efficiently use space